codeurjc-students/2025-3DManager/README.md

 - **Backend**:
   - Unit Tests: Verify the correctness of the business logic (BLL) and data access layer (DAL) independently.
   - Integration Tests: Validate the proper functioning of controllers, database connections (MySQL), and services.
-  - System/E2E Tests: Check the overall workflow between API endpoints and the frontend client.
-IMAGEN
+  - System/E2E Tests: Currently verify that data is correctly rendered across components, simulating parts of user flows, but do not yet cover full user interactions.

 #### Test Execution and CI Integration

 Two Continuous Integration (CI) workflows are configured in GitHub Actions: